Columbus, Mississippi: Transportation

 Columbus lies on U.S. Highways 82 and 45.
 It is also served by state highways 12, 50, 69, and 182.
 Columbus is the eastern terminus of the Columbus and Greenville Railway; it is also served by the BNSF Railway (on the original right-of-way of the St. Louis - San Francisco Railway), the Norfolk Southern, and the Alabama Southern Railroad (using the original right-of-way of the Gulf, Mobile and Ohio Railroad).
 The local airport is Golden Triangle Regional Airport.
-The airport currently has three flights a day to Atlanta.
+The airport currently has scheduled flights to Atlanta and Dallas-Fort Worth.

 The city is located on the east bank of the Tombigbee River and the associated Tennessee-Tombigbee Waterway.
 Columbus Lake, formed by the John C. Stennis Lock and Dam, is approximately two miles north of downtown.
 The Luxapalila Creek runs through the town, separating East Columbus from Columbus proper (both are within city limits).
 The Lux, as it is locally known, joins the Tombigbee about three miles south of downtown.